Uher (brand): Royal de Luxe series

 The Royal de Luxe series was targeted at the home market.
 Unlike the report series these tape recorders could only be powered via the mains.
-Most of them had stereo speakers built in except the Uher Royal de Luxe c which required a separate amplifier and apeakers.
+Most of them had stereo speakers built in except the Uher Royal de Luxe c which required a separate amplifier and speakers.
 All of them used 7" reels and most of them were in stereo.